shipiyouniao/UnityEasyInject/Readme.md

 ## Installation

-Currently, only decompression installation is supported.
-Please download the project and unzip it to the Assets directory of the Unity project.
+### 1. Download the Project

+You can download the project from the [GitHub repository](https://github.com/shipiyouniao/UnityEasyInject/tree/main) by clicking the green Code button on the GitHub repository page and selecting Download ZIP.

+Just unzip the downloaded file at `Assets` directory of your Unity project, and you are ready to go.

+### 2. Import the Project

+You can download the latest Unity Package file (*.unitypackage) from the Releases page on the repository page.

+Then in Unity, select `Assets` -> `Import Package` -> `Custom Package...`, and select the downloaded Unity Package file.

 ---